mongodb-js/vscode/README.md

 - `mdb.show`: Show or hide the MongoDB view.
 - `mdb.defaultLimit`: The number of documents to fetch when viewing documents from a collection.
 - `mdb.confirmRunAll`: Show a confirmation message before running commands in a playground.
+- `mdb.excludeFromPlaygroundsSearch`: Exclude files and folders while searching for playground in the the current workspace.
 - `mdb.connectionSaving.hideOptionToChooseWhereToSaveNewConnections`: When a connection is added, a prompt is shown that let's the user decide where the new connection should be saved.
 When this setting is checked, the prompt is not shown and the default connection saving location setting is used.
 - `mdb.connectionSaving.defaultConnectionSavingLocation`: When the setting that hides the option to choose where to save new connections is checked, this setting sets if and where new connections are saved.
 - `mdb.useDefaultTemplateForPlayground`: Choose whether to use the default template for playground files or to start with an empty playground editor.